- When will you go into labor

 If your water breaks but the contractions do not set in, your doctor may induce labor.
 This is to prevent the baby from an infection as the amniotic sac is no more present to protect the baby (11).
-Also, you and your baby are at the risk of developing group B streptococcus when the water breaks (12).
+Also, you had a positive culture for group B strep (GBS) you and your baby are at the risk of developing group B streptococcus when the water breaks (12).
 The doctor must check you to ensure that everything is alright.

 [ Read: Best Positions During Labor ]